 Be kind, patient and understanding; this is absolutely essential during these challenging days.

 This programme of research talks is facilitated by the Faculty of Science and Technology, but is of interest to all PGR research students.

-Join online to meet academic staff and fellow researchers in MDX and beyond.
 These workshops will provide you with a unique and valuable knowledge of the ins and outs of the research world.
 Our academics have designed these workshops to pass on their experiences that will enhance your skills as researchers and help you achieve your goals and more.

 The sessions are also included in the Researcher Development Programme.

 *You need your MDX login details to access this (username in the format of AB123 and your personal password).

 You can find resources, recordings and information about previous sessions in MyLearning.

 This ever-popular annual event is a creative and interactive space.